 LIKE FREE BOOKS?
 Get a free Paris ebook when you subscribe to my free, monthly email newsletter, EuroExperto.
 Subscribe here!

 The Leonardo Express line will zip you straight to Rome’s central Termini Station in about 30 minutes.
 And in style: All seats are first-class.
 Unfortunately for your wallet, these tickets are a tad pricey at €14 per person.
 At least kids 12 and under ride free.
 If you want to catch an express train, look for the “Stazione/Railway Station” signs with obvious train icons.
 Express trains typically depart 2-4 times an hour.
 Remember to get your tickets stamped for validation from the smaller, gray-and-green machines before boarding the train.

-If you don’t need to stop in Termini or don’t mind connecting elsewhere via metro, then consider hopping on the FL1 (formerly FR1).
+If you don’t need to stop in Termini or don’t consider hopping on the FL1 (formerly FR1).
 This train makes stops at the following peripheral stations popular with travelers: Trastevere, Ostiense and Tiburtina.
 So, if your hotel is near any of these areas, the FL1 line is a better choice than the express.
 Plus, the FL1 is doggone cheap.
 One-way tickets for this train will cost you about €8.
 Plus, FL1 trains depart every 15 minutes, except on Sundays or holidays where they run every 30 minutes.

 From the Airport into Rome the Cheap Way